 Students in the Doctor of Ministry progress through the degree program in a cohort of like-minded peers where students form deep, encouraging, and sharpening relationships that enhance learning.

 - Ministry Leadership Cohort for Women - Join a cohort of likeminded female pastors and ministry leaders in our ministry leadership concentration.
 Classes focus on a variety of topics including bible, theology, leadership, mission, spiritual formation, and contemporary culture.
 The curriculum can be viewed here.

 The Doctor of Ministry degree program at Wheaton currently offers a concentration in Ministry Leadership.
 This generalized cohort is open to students from a variety of ministry contexts.
 Students have the opportunity to focus their writing and research on their particular area of ministry and interest throughout the coursework and doctoral project.
-You can view the curriculum here.
+You can learn more here and view the curriculum here.